 “I can go hiking now without my left leg going numb which was causing me a lot of pain and kept me from exercising.”

-“I had taken pain medications, tried physical therapy, and was referred for surgery.
+“I had taken pain medications, tried functional rehab, and was referred for surgery.
 I didn’t have the neck surgery, and now through Gonstead care I can sweep the floor, vacuum, lift heavy objects, climb ladders, and drive for long distances without any pain.”

 Kamblin P, Nixon JE, Chait A, Schaffer JL, “Annular protrusion: Pathophysiology and Roetgenographic Appearance,” Spine, 1988 Jun;13(6):671-75.

 Plaugher, Gregory, Textbook of Clinical Chiropractic.
 Williams & Wilkens, 1993.

 BenEliyahu DJ, “Magnetic resonance imaging and clinical follow-up; study of 27 patients receiving chiropractic care for cervical and lumbar disc herniations.”
 JMPT.
 1996 Nov-Dec;19(9):597-606.